-Dieter Grimm is a Visiting Professor of Law and Gruber Global Constitutionalism Fellow at Yale Law School.
+Dieter Grimm is a Visiting Professor of Law and the Peter and Patricia Gruber Fellows in Global Justice at Yale Law School.
 He is also a Professor of Law at Humboldt University of Berlin and a Permanent Fellow and former Director of the Wissenschaftskolleg zu Berlin Institute for Advanced Study.
 From 1987 until 1999, he served as a Justice on the Federal Constitutional Court of Germany.
 An honorary member of the American Academy of Arts and Sciences, he holds law degrees from the University of Frankfurt and a Master of Laws from Harvard.

 Habilitation, University of Frankfurt, 1979